-7.03 The site abuts the built fringe of New Brighton and is surrounded by existing housing on its southern and Western boundaries.
-To the east of the site is the Beaufort Park Hotel, the north opens up to farmland.
+7.03 The site is located on the north side of the A5119.
+It is bounded to the west by Argoed View and existing housing, by existing housing and commercial development on its southern boundary.
+To the east of the site is housing at Cae Isa beyond which is the Beaufort Park Hotel.
+The northern boundary is for the most part bounded by New Brighton Road with the north western corner opening up onto farmland.
 The site itself is mainly open grassland with hedge boundaries and a number of trees, located within the hedge lines of the site.

-7.04 Principle
+7.04 Main Issues